heyselbi/matmul/README.md

 To see progress, we can check the logs of those specific steps (each task is a separate pod and each step is a separate container).

-First, we need to check the pod name:
+First, check the pod name:
 ```bash
 oc get pods
 ```